dudeNumber4/powershell-time-tracker/README.md

 * Set the path to that nuget package in function get-open-connection.
 * Set the path to TimeTracker.db (starter database included in this repo) in function get-open-connection.
 If you ever need to recreate that database, it just has one table:
   * `create table Table1(DateTimeIn int, DateTimeOut int, Hours real, Comment varchar(512));`
 * Add TimeTracker.psm1 to PowerShell profile.
-To configure a profile and reference a separate psm1 file, see this old post (which is still relevant for PowerShell 6) https://codejournal.blogspot.com/2018/08/using-PowerShell-as-command-alias-runner.html.
+To configure a profile and reference a separate psm1 file, see this old post (which is still relevant for PowerShell 6) https://codejournal.blogspot.com/2018/08/using-powershell-as-command-alias-runner.html.
 For redirecting to a file in a location of your choice, see https://stackoverflow.com/questions/5095509/is-it-possible-to-change-the-default-value-of-profile-to-a-new-value (see Root Loop's answer).
-* Test configuration via ClockStatus function.
+* Test configuration by opening powershell and calling the ClockStatus function.